How to protect property from foreclosure?

 How to prevent foreclosure?

-Many articles and books have been written about foreclosure prevention and we will probably not bring anything groundbreaking in this field.
+Many articles and books have been written about foreclosure prevention and we will probably not bring anything groundbreaking to the field.
 However, in the context of advice on how to protect your property from foreclosure, prevention is unmissable.
 Therefore, we cannot ignore it.

 1. Keep a record of your income and expenditure and have a financial plan